dotnet/AspNetCore.Docs/aspnetcore/tutorials/choose-web-ui.md

 ASP.NET Core is a complete UI framework.
 Choose which functionalities to combine that fit the app's web UI needs.

-## Blazor: the recommended ASP.NET full-stack web UI
+## ASP.NET Core Blazor

-Blazor provides an all-in-one web app solution and is recommended as a first choice for most ASP.NET web UI scenarios, starting with .NET 8.
+Blazor is a full-stack web app framework, recommended for most ASP.NET web UI scenarios.

-Blazor is a full-stack web UI framework for developing apps that renders content at a reusable component or page level with:
+Blazor renders content with:

+* Reusable components included in pages or whole-page, routable components.
-* Switchable rendering modes that can be chosen at runtime for server side or client side interactivity.
+* Switchable rendering modes that can be chosen at runtime for server-side or client-side interactivity.
 * Static server rendering to generate static HTML.
 * Interactive server rendering using the Blazor Server hosting model.
 * Interactive client rendering using the Blazor WebAssembly hosting model.